blakecpowers/Machine-Learning/README.md

-# For the Kaggle competition, please click practicum.ipynb and scroll down to "Problem 3: Feature Engineering and Presidential Tweets"
+# For the Kaggle Competition, please click practicum.ipynb and scroll down to "Problem 3: Feature Engineering and Presidential Tweets"